fzakaria/fzakaria.com/_posts/2026-08-19-three-ways-to-smuggle-sqlite-into-nix.md

 ## What I actually want

-None of these three is right for shipping the multiverse index, and I am not going to make `nixpkgs-multiverse` depend on `allow-unsafe-native-code-during-evaluation`.
+None of these is right for shipping the multiverse index, and I am not going to make `nixpkgs-multiverse` depend on `allow-unsafe-native-code-during-evaluation`.
 Asking people to run their evaluator with native code loading enabled so my flake can be faster is not a worthwhile request _at the moment_.

 For now, the index stays JSON and I'm holding back on some of the more loftier ideas I have that require _a lot more data_.